zammad/zammad-user-documentation/advanced/ticket-actions/split.rst

 want to split off:

 .. figure:: /images/advanced/ticket-actions/article-split.png
-   :alt: Split ticket button
+   :alt: Screenshot shows "split" button in the ticket detail view next to an article
    :align: center

 After clicking on the "split" button, a dialog for creating a new ticket is presented to you:

 .. figure:: /images/advanced/ticket-actions/split-dialog.png
-   :alt: Split ticket dialog
+   :alt: Screenshot shows split ticket dialog
    :align: center
    :scale: 90%